REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Methodology

 \textbf{Visual Reasoning Trajectory Curation.} To support the aforementioned visual reasoning training, we propose an automated method for curating such visual reasoning trajectory, which combines the visual grounding capability of an expert model and the reasoning ability of proprietary LLMs.
 The overall curation process is shown in Figure \ref{fig:bigframework} (a).

 The visual reasoning dataset is derived from the training split of EvalMuse-40K.
 EvalMuse-40K is a large-scale benchmark for text-to-image alignment evaluation, which contains 40K image–prompt pairs with element-level binary annotations.

-Specifically, let $(\mathcal{I}, \mathcal{P}, \{\langle e_i, a_i \rangle\}_{i=1}^N)$ denote a data point in EvalMuse-40K, where $\mathcal{I}$ is the generated image and $\mathcal{P}$ is the input prompt. $\{\langle e_i, a_i \rangle\}_{i=1}^N$ corresponds to the set of the element-level annotations (e.g., objects, attributes, locations), where $e_i$ denotes an element, $a_i$ denote the binary answer.
+Specifically, let $(\mathcal{I}, \mathcal{P}, \{\langle e_i, a_i \rangle\}_{i=1}^N)$ denote a data point in EvalMuse-40K, where $\mathcal{I}$ is the generated image and $\mathcal{P}$ is the input prompt. $\{\langle e_i, a_i \rangle\}_{i=1}^N$ corresponds to the set of the element-level annotations (e.g., objects, attributes, locations), where $e_i$ denotes an element, and $a_i$ denotes the binary answer.
 The visual reasoning trajectory for each data point is constructed as follows.
 First, for each $e_i$ in the set ${\langle e_i, a_i \rangle}_{i=1}^N$, we utilize Grounding DINO~\cite{groundingdino}, a state-of-the-art object grounding model, to associate the element with a corresponding region in the generated image $\mathcal{I}$.
 This grounding step produces a list of bounding boxes $\{b_{i,j} = [x_1, y_1, x_2, y_2]\}_{j=1}^{K_i}$ that spatially localize the element $e_i$ within the image, where $K_i$ denotes the number of detected regions associated with $e_i$.
-A detailed analysis of the bounding box annotation quality is presented in Sec.~\ref{sec:visual_reasoning_analysis}.
-Crucially, we employ a \textit{strict grounding strategy} by raising the detection confidence threshold $\gamma$ to 0.65.
-This forces the model to yield an empty list for low-confidence regions, effectively preventing error propagation caused by incorrect localization.
-A detailed analysis in Sec.~\ref{sec:strict strategy}, this approach significantly enhances model performance on abstract elements.
+We employ a \textit{strict grounding strategy} by raising the detection confidence threshold, which yields an empty list for low-confidence regions, effectively preventing error propagation caused by incorrect localization (see Sec.~\ref{sec:strict strategy} for details).
+A detailed analysis of the bounding box annotation quality is presented in Sec.~\ref{sec:validation of Visual Grounding}.